FabrizioCafolla/lumen-microservice/readme.md

     -Add and config Dingo for API managment
     -Add controller and routes for test Api
     -Add migration and database congig file

-## Official Documentation
--Docker container: Nginx 1.10, MySQL 5.7 and PHP 7.2

--Restful API

--Repository pattern

--Collection Transform

-Contact me if you want clarification or develop new features.

 ## License